Latest Posts

 Tips

-I just want to finish with a few important things you should bear in mind when searching for apartments.
-The first is that where you expect to be working/studying should have a strong influence on where you decide to live.
-This is because traffic in Bogotá is a major problem and long commutes to and from work are something you will want to avoid!
+I’ll finish with a few important things you should bear in mind when searching for apartments.
+First, the place you expect to be working/studying should have a strong influence on where you decide to live.
+This is because traffic in Bogotá is a major problem and long commutes to and from work have a detrimental effect on quality of life here.
+I speak from personal experience.

 Estratos

-The estrato (which can also translate into English as ‘social stratum’) has also become indicative of the social status of the people living in an area, and was originally intended as a way of ensuring people only paid what they could afford to for their bills.
+The estrato (which can also translate into English as ‘social stratum’) has also become indicative of the social status of the people living in an area.
+It was originally intended as a way of ensuring people only paid what they could afford to for their bills.

 The reason the estrato issue is so important is that you need to factor the monthly cost of bills into your budget, particularly if you are looking at estratos 5 and 6.
 You don’t want to move into your dream apartment which already stretches your budget, and then get a nasty shock when the first bill arrives!
 I have tried to give indications of the most common estratos of the buildings in each of the areas listed above.